sbrser/selfhostedviya/README.md

 ![image](https://user-images.githubusercontent.com/115498782/196185492-58e5332f-112f-4583-a07c-8683a400c21c.png)

-SASAPIKey=key                 # Replace with the API Key from your created application at https://apiportal.sas.com.  <br /> SASAPISecret=secret           # Replace with the API Sectret from your created application at https://apiportal.sas.com.  <br />
-VIYA_ORDER=order_number       # Replace with the Viya Order Number you wish to install located at https://my.sas.com/en/home.html. <br />
+export SASAPIKey=key                 # Replace with the API Key from your created application at https://apiportal.sas.com.  <br /> export SASAPISecret=secret           # Replace with the API Sectret from your created application at https://apiportal.sas.com.  <br /> export VIYA_ORDER=order_number       # Replace with the Viya Order Number you wish to install located at https://my.sas.com/en/home.html. <br />

 chmod +x selfhostedviya/installViya.sh <br />
 selfhostedviya/installViya.sh